Esri/data-collection-ios/docs/README.md

 ### App context

-The `AppContext` maintains and notifies the app of its current state, providing an API interface into:

-* Portal session and user lifecycle management
-* Managing online and offline maps
-* Delegating `CLLocationManager` device authorization
-* Locating addresses

-Changes made to the `AppContext` are broadcast to the rest of the app.
+The `AppContext` maintains and notifies the app of its current state.
+The app context establishes a separation of concerns for managing different aspects of the app's state.
+Changes made to the app context and it's sub-components are broadcast to the rest of the app as notifications.

+#### Work Mode

+The `AppContext` persists the current `WorkMode` throughout the duration of the app session.
+A map is supplied alongside the work mode.

+#### Portal Session Manager

+The `PortalSessionManager` is responsible for managing the active portal session.
+Upon re-launch of the application, the portal session manager will silently try to restore the portal used in the previous app session.

+#### Offline Map Manager

+The `OfflineMapManager` is responsible for managing the offline map and delegating offline map jobs.

+#### Offline Map Job Manager

+The `OfflineMapJobManager` performs jobs as requested by the offline map manager, reporting the job's evolving status to watchful UIs along the way.

+#### Address Locator

+The `AddressLocator` is used to reverse geocode addresses from points and can be used to populate feature attributes.

 #### App context change notifications